sushmarchandran/cloud-tsa/docs/demos.md

 ## 2. Using the Istio Analytics UI

-The scenarios below demonstrate analytics performed on traces to statistically aggregate and compare them.
+The scenarios below demonstrate analytics performed on distributed traces of the _Bookinfo_ sample application.
+Istio Analytics can statistically aggregate traces and compare them.
 The sequence suggested here takes the viewer through the various capabilities of Istio Analytics, including aggregating traces showing normal behavior; aggregating traces while detecting timeouts, retries, and errors; and finally, comparing baseline and canary aggregated traces.

 ### Scenario 1: Traces showing normal behavior

-This scenario demonstrates the statistical aggregation of traces from the  _Bookinfo_ sample application exhibiting normal behavior.
+This scenario demonstrates the statistical aggregation of traces of the  _Bookinfo_ sample application exhibiting normal behavior.
 In order to show it, point your browser to the following URL:
 [http://localhost:5555/uml5/categories?start=2017-10-27T20:08:00.0Z&end=2017-10-27T20:11:00.0Z&max=500](http://localhost:5555/uml5/categories?start=2017-10-27T20:08:00.0Z&end=2017-10-27T20:11:00.0Z&max=500)